M4cs/Valheim-Server-RPC-Guide/README.md

 }
 ```

-For the **Client** projct, we can patch all the functions we created.
+For the **Client** project, we can patch all the functions we created.

 ```cs
 [HarmonyPatch(typeof(Game), "Start")]